From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - 「まずはお気軽にご相談ください」 (Feel free to contact us to start)

 A direct command in Japanese can feel abrupt or even rude.
-Instead of pushing, Japanese copy invites and reassures.
+Instead of pushing, the Japanese copy invites and reassures.

 - Structure and Flow